damianhakert/damianhakert.github.io/source/posts/2016-11-22-gitlab-8-14-released.html.md

 - Add PullPolicy config option for kubernetes [!335](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests/335)
 - Fix/unplug stalled endpoints [!390](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests/390)
 - Fix {Bash,Cmd,Ps}Writer.IfCmd to escape its arguments [!364](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests/364)

+## Support for private container registries in GitLab CI builds

+In GitLab 8.14 and GitLab Runner 1.8 we've improved support for private docker images.

+From now on you can use private/protected images stored in GitLab's Container Registry automatically, without any changes.
+GitLab will send registry credentials with build data, and Runner will use them to authorize docker pull requests.

+You can also use `DOCKER_AUTH_CONFIG` Secure Variable to add credentials for other private registries.
+Thanks to this you can use any image from any registry - public or private - which is accessible from build's host, to be a base of your build or a service used by it.

+Runner 1.8 fixes also the mechanism that is generating aliases from service name, when registry is available on non standard port.

+You can read more about private container registries support in [GitLab Runner's configuration](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#using-a-private-container-registry) documentation.

 ## Performance Improvements